 Peter Dutton (b 1970; leader of the opposition and leader

-of the Australian Liberal Party since May 2022) enjoying a Dagwood dog in three
+of the Liberal Party of Australian since May 2022) enjoying a Dagwood dog (in approved bogan manner) in three

 aspects, Brisbane Exhibition (Ekka), Australia, 2022.
 On seeing the photos, Mr Dutton observed of such things: "There is no good angle".
 In Australia, it’s probably good for a politician to be known to eat Dagwood dogs but not necessarily be photographed mid-munch.
 Interestingly, despite many opportunities, Mr Dutton has never denied being a Freemason.